 Clean: No; contains liquid paraffin and parabens.

-About The Brand: Mario Badescu boasts a full collection of skincare essentials that are gentle, effective, and affordable.
+About The Brand: Mario Badescu is a decades-old skincare line that boasts a full collection of gentle, effective, and affordable skincare essentials.

-About My Eyes: Prone to dark circles and fine lines
+About My Skin: Prone to dark circles and fine lines

 Over the many years I’ve been in beauty, I’ve realized that there are things about my face and my skin that I can change with skincare and makeup, and other things that I can’t, save for more invasive procedures.
 My under-eyes are the main thing that I seem to be stuck with, whether I like it or not.
 So much of skin type is due to genetics, and while we can mask, tone, exfoliate, and scrub a lot of things away, a big part of my skincare journey has been getting to a place where I am at peace with my face, especially my eye area.